Stateville Correctional Center: Current use

-Today the prison holds an average of over 3,500, at an annual cost of over $32,000 per prisoner.
+The prison held an average of over 3,500, at an annual cost of over $32,000 per prisoner.

 Stateville's 1,300 employees make it a Level 1 facility; the highest of eight security level designations.
 There is also a minimum security unit commonly referred to as the Stateville Farm, which is a Level 7 facility, located within the new Northern Reception Center, located just south of the main facility.
 The Northern Reception Center (NRC), accepts incoming prisoners from the county jails in the northern two-thirds of the state.

 Stateville is located 2 mi north of Joliet, Illinois (16830 IL Route 53 Crest Hill, IL 60403; (815) 727-3607), on a site of over 2200 acre, of which 64 acre are surrounded by a 33 ft concrete perimeter with 10 wall towers.
 Stateville is often confused with the former Joliet Correctional Center, which closed in 2002.
 Located in the nearby city of Joliet, the former Joliet Prison is much older and smaller.
 It is located about 2.5 mi southeast of Stateville on the corner of Woodruff Rd. and Collins St., across the Illinois and Michigan Canal.

+Replacement plans

+In May 2021, the Illinois Department of Corrections called for Stateville to be converted from a Level 1 maximum security facility to a multi-level facility focused on returning inmates to society.
+In March 2024, the State announced plans to temporarily close the prison, demolish it, and construct a new facility on the grounds.

+By September 30, 2024, inmates housed in units except the health care unit were moved out of Stateville Correctional Center to other correctional facilities in Illinois after a federal judge ordered the inmates to be relocated following a lawsuit.

+On March 24, 2025, the last inmates in the facility's health care unit were transferred out of Stateville.